Quantum gravitational corrections to Reissner-Nordstr\"om black hole thermodynamics and their implications for the weak gravity conjecture: Introduction

 where $L_{\text{hd}}$ represents the higher-derivative terms and the parameter $\epsilon$ is introduced to track their effects.
 Researchers can study the variations in the mass and entropy of an extremal RN black hole caused by turning on these terms.
 Typically, a decrease in the mass $M_{\text{ext}}$ at a fixed charge $q$ is expected.
 Therefore, proving the WGC is equivalent to verifying whether the following expression holds:

 Significant achievements have been gained in recent years \cite{Kats:2006xp,Cremonini:2009ih,Cremonini:2019wdk,Cheung:2018cwt,Cheung:2019cwi,Noumi:2022ybv}.
 Specifically, four-derivative terms such as $R^{2}$, $R_{\mu \nu}^{2}$ and $R_{\mu \nu \alpha \beta}^{2}$ have been extensively studied, and eq.\eqref{dmdsrelation} is utilized to place constraints on the combination of the coefficients of these curvature terms.
 There is a growing body of evidence in support of the WGC, coming from concrete models constructed from string theories or under certain assumptions.
-In these studies, the local $\mathcal{O}(R^{2})$ terms are often regarded as making the main contributions to the relevant corrections.
-However, the loop effects of massless particles including gravitons can dominate over them in the IR regime and provide the leading contributions \cite{Harlow:2022ich}.
+In these studies, local $\mathcal{O}(R^{2})$ terms are often considered the primary contributors to relevant corrections.
+However, loop effects of massless particles including gravitons can dominate over these $\mathcal{O}(R^{2})$ terms in the IR regime and provide the leading contributions \cite{Harlow:2022ich}.
+This underscores the importance and necessity of considering loop effects in the context of the WGC.
+Indeed, Refs.\cite{Charles:2019qqt,Arkani-Hamed:2021ajd} investigated loop effects of minimally coupled massless particles and found that the WGC is satisfied for extremal RN black holes.